jordanmmck/bitcoin_security_factor/README.md

 # BTC Security Factor

-Plots Bitcoin daily "security factor" since genesis.
+Plots Bitcoin hash rate, miner revenue, and "security factor".

+The security factor is also extrapolated out to get an estimate of Bitcoin's relative security in the future.

 ## Security Budget
 The security of PoW cryptocurrencies like Bitcoin is proportional to miner revenue.